ericyoc/malicious_js_id_proc/README.md

-# Malware Classification with Obfuscation and Deobfuscation
+# Malware Dataset Classification with Obfuscation and Deobfuscation

-This project aims to classify malware and evaluate the impact of obfuscation techniques on model performance.
+This project aims to classify malware dataset and evaluate the impact of obfuscation techniques on model performance.
 It utilizes machine learning techniques to preprocess data, train neural networks, and optimize hyperparameters, with a focus on comparing obfuscated and deobfuscated data.

 ## Motivating Articles